 In accordance with 253.034(5) F.S., the potential for generating revenue to enhance management was also analyzed.
 Visitor fees and charges are the principal source of revenue generated by the park.
-Generating revenue from consumptive uses or from activities that are not expressly related to resource management and conservation is under consideration.
+It was determined that timber harvesting for the express purpose of natural community restoration and management is appropriate as an additional source of revenue for land management since it is compatible with the park's primary purpose of outdoor recreation and conservation.
+Generating revenue from consumptive uses or from activities that are not expressly related to resource management and conservation is not contemplated.